-In this course, advanced level students will practice academic reading, writing, and editing skills.
+Advanced students practice reading, writing, and editing skills useful in both academic and workplace contexts.
 Students generally take this course for more than one term to satisfy all requirements.
 Required: Instructor consent.

 ENL-120 Advanced Communication Skills

 Develops fluency in speaking and listening in the contexts of school, work, family and community.
 Prepares students for success in discussions, interviews, conferences, presentations, and academic notetaking.
 Required: Instructor consent.